 Most recipes call for ground beef, though you can (and should!) incorporate other meats.
 Consider ground turkey for a lighter version.
 Italian sausage or brats (ground pork) work great here.
 Feel free to use your favorites.

 Try adding in sliced hot dogs.
 I love it with Mexican chorizo.
 Use a combination of meats for your preferred flavor.

-You can also change up the beans.
-Pinto beans are normally used, but use a mix of different beans for variety.
+You can change up the kind of beans used to make cowboy baked beans.
+Pinto beans are normally used, but use a mix of different fresh or dried beans for variety.
 Some options include: